Auto-Saharan Companies: Weapons

 The most common and versatile weapon used by Auto-Saharan Companies was the Cannone-Mitragliera Breda 20mm mod.35.
-Following the successful experience made by Italian units operating together with the nationalists in the Spanish civil war, the installation of 20mm Breda machineguns on medium trucks began in 1939.
+Following the successful experience made by Italian units operating together with the Francoists in the Spanish Civil War, the installation of 20mm Breda machineguns on medium trucks began in 1939.
 The gun-carriage, without its legs, was fixed to the vehicle with a pin.
 During the war the 20mm Breda machine-guns used different kinds of ammunition, initially HE air defence and HE piercing.
 At the end of 1942 armor-piercing incendiary ammunition was also in use.

 The standard Italian anti-tank cannon Ansaldo-Bohler 47/32 was used by Saharan motorized units, mainly mounted on revolving platforms on LANCIA 3 RO lorries but also on AS.37 or AS.42.
 The 47/32 was able to fire various kinds of HE, piercing and piercing-exploding ammunition.
 Maximum useful range as an anti-tank gun was 700 m, the piercing power at 650 m with 30 degrees impact angle was 40 mm, at 1600 m the piercing power was reduced to only 30 mm.
 Since the beginning of the war, due to the progress in tank design, the usefulness as an anti-tank weapon of the 47/32 was very limited, and it proved effective only against light tanks and armoured cars.